Ricardo354/Ricardo354/README.md

 # Hi, I'm Ricardo 👋

-I'm a 16-year-old student currently studying at IFCE - Campus Crato.
-I'm passionate about programming and technology, Here's a bit more about me:
+Currently studying at IFCE - Campus Crato.
+Passionate about programming and technology, Here's a bit more about me:

-- 📚 Currently learning PHP and exploring its vast possibilities.
 - 💻 Proficient in Python.
 - 🌱 Always eager to learn and grow in the world of technology.
 - 🌍 Fluent in English as my second language.